 - Use of a new needle and syringe with each injection of a client.

 - Use of medication vials for one client only, whenever possible.

-Safe Infection Practices Coalition: See the safe injection practices packet.
+- Safe Injection Practices Coalition: See the safe injection practices packet.

 Transmission-based precautions are used in addition to standard precautions when the use of standard precautions alone does not fully prevent communicable disease transmission.
 There are three types of transmission-based precautions.
 The type of precautions used depends on the mode of transmission of a specific disease.
 Some diseases require more than one type of transmission-based precaution.

 - Use contact precautions in addition to standard precautions when in contact with individuals known or suspected of having diseases spread by direct or indirect contact (examples include norovirus, rotavirus, draining abscesses, and head lice).

 - Place and pay attention to signage outside of patient or resident room.

 - Don (put on) gloves and a gown when entering a patient or resident room and when in contact with the individual, surfaces, or objects within their environment.

 - Clean and disinfect all reusable items taken into an exam room or home before removal.
 Disposable items should be discarded at the point of use.

 In addition to standard precautions, wear a surgical mask when within three feet (six feet for smallpox) of people known or suspected of having diseases spread by droplets.